 The regulatory bodies of many professions require PII as mandatory, but even if you are not obliged to have PII, you need to be very clear about the level of risk to which you may be exposed.
 Legal fees and compensation claims could run into thousands, and in addition, there is the lost income resulting from time spent defending an allegation of culpability.

 What is Professional Indemnity Insurance (PII)?

-PII is a form of business insurance designed to protect you from claims that your advice, designs or service have had a negative impact on the business or well-being of your client.
+PII is a form of business insurance designed to protect you from claims that your advice, designs or service have had a negative impact on the business or well-being of your client (you can check out a complete guide to professional indemnity insurance for more information).
 This might be in terms of loss of revenue or in the form of damage to their reputation or an allegation that you have failed to provide the promised service.
 PII is designed to cover the cost of compensation.

 PII is not a legal requirement, and it is therefore easy to assume that it probably isn’t necessary, but if your business or profession offers knowledge, skills or advice, you could be vulnerable to a claim from a client.
 Accountants, solicitors, architects, chartered surveyors, financial advisors, medical professionals, fitness professionals and teachers are all professionals whose advice, if judged erroneous or detrimental, could find themselves facing a compensation claim from a client.

 The kind of businesses that might need PII includes IT companies, recruitment agencies, design companies, management and business consultants, marketing agencies and PR consultancies.
 Alternatively, indeed any organisation, the advice of which could direct the strategy of a client.
 There are many many businesses and self- employed people whose services, advice or expertise put them at risk of compensation claims, though they may not have considered this eventuality until it is too late.